 If your proposed name is too similar, or misleadingly similar, to a registered state business name or registered company, then the owner may take action against you.
 You won't necessarily be prevented from registering the name but may be forced to change the name after registration.

-To check for similar names you can use the National Names Index search at ASIC.
+To check for similar names you can use the ASIC's connect online site.

 Registered or pending trademarks can be searched for using IP Australia's website.
 While a name won't be refused registration by ASIC the owner of a similar or identical trademark may take action against you.